Siege of Warangal (1310): Warangal besieged

 During Vinayaka Deva's sortie, the invaders captured some of the defenders, who revealed that three elephants had been stationed at Dhamdum, a town near Warangal.
 The Delhi commander Malik Qara Beg Maisara was dispatched to seize these elephants.
 Although they were moved to another place, Qara Beg succeeded in capturing them.

-Malik Kafur ordered that stone balls be gathered for the stone-throwing machines (manjaniq maghribi) that were positioned all around the encircled fort, so presumably the defenders also had throwing machines and threw stone balls at Kafur's army.
+Malik Kafur ordered that stone balls be gathered for the stone-throwing machines (manjaniq maghribi) that were positioned all around the encircled fort, so presumably the defenders also had stone catapults and threw stone balls at Kafur's army.
 The invaders filled the outer moat at one place with mud, stones and other objects.
 They then advanced to the outer mud wall: on one side of the fort, the invaders broke the wall with blows of hard stones; on the other side, they breached several doors with the help of munjaniq siege engines.
 During the night of 13 February, Malik Kafur had his soldiers build tall ladders to scale the ramparts for a decisive assault.
 The next morning, the invaders launched a determined assault on the outer fort, and captured it by 16 February.

 The invaders now needed to cross the inner ditch, and breach the inner stone fort.
 However, this was a very challenging task: According to Khusrau, the walls of the inner fort were "so smooth that an ant could not climb them".
 The fort was so well-constructed that it was impossible to breach it using munjaniq siege engines or pick-axes.